21 Proven Facts About Women that Might Surprise You

-Since women always had to prove their worth, I bring you 21 proven, research-backed facts about women that undeniably showcase just how remarkable women truly are.
+Since women have always had to prove their worth, here are 21 research-backed facts about women that undeniably showcase just how incredible they truly are.

 1. Women Are Natural Leaders